lemonheart96/Text-Mining-LOTR-movies-dialogue-/README.md

 # Text Mining LOTR movies dialogue
 **_Analysis of the dialogue from the Lord of the Rings movie trilogy._**

+_* Please!
+If you are going to use the data from this repository and post your work somewhere, I would really appreciate mentioning this site.
+I've spent quite some time creating the text files and a little bit of credit would be nice_ 😊 _Thank you!_

 ## Content
 - Load and prepare data
 - Data Mining and Visualization (who talks more, frequent words, most mentioned character,...)

-_* Note: The Ring is treated as a character; Gollum and Sméagol have been treated as different characters._
+_* Note: The Ring is treated as a character; Gollum and Sméagol have been treated as different characters; the dialogues are from the extended versions of the movies_

 Here are some of the visualizations created through the script as part as the data exploration: